RHEL-Instruqt/rootless-podman-service/02-container-service-files/assignment.md

 ---
-slug: container-service
+slug: container-service-files
 id: tyszkauozwch
 type: challenge
-title: Configure the container service
+title: Create the container service configuration files
-teaser: Configure how the container will run as a rootless service.
+teaser: Create the container service configuration files, including the container and volume unit files.
 notes:
 - type: text
   contents: |-
     Podman integrates seamlessly into Linux systems, and supports systemd.
 Linux commonly uses the systemd init system to manage local services such as web servers, container engines, network daemons, and all of their interdependencies.

-    We will walk through the configuration of systemd unit files to set up an Apache web server container.
-Once the unit files are created, we'll start the container service which initiates the automatic download of a specified container image, and set up the persistent storage to store the data to serve a web page.
+    For more information, refer to [this documentation](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html).
 tabs:
 - id: xjy3ghgj4zw3
   title: rhel